 That is no problem.
 Your class teacher can tell you what you will be missing in future lessons, so you don't fall behind.
 You should also have received your class teacher's email in the first lesson.You can contact her, if you miss a class unexpectedly.

-Our exams are recognised world wide.
-Please contact Iris Ludewig (email@example.com) for more information.
+Our exams are recognised world-wide.
+Please contact Iris Ludewig-Rohwer (email@example.com) for more information.

-Angela Gamel for the adult classes general inquiries: email@example.com, 9409 8875
+Angela Gamel for general inquiries regarding the adult's classes: email@example.com, Telephone 9409 8875.

 We endeavour to get back to you as soon as possible.
-Goethe is a not for profit organisation and all of our teachers and contacts work part or full time in other jobs too.
-Please take that into consideration.
-Thank you :)
+The Goethe Society WA is a not-for-profit organisation, and all of our teachers and contacts work part-time or full-time in other jobs too.
+Please take this into consideration.
+Thank you :-)

-We have two new intakes a year: in February and in July.
-If you have previous knowledge of German, it is a bit easier, you can start with us at any time and join a class which is already running.
+We have two new intakes per year: in February and in July.
+If you have previous knowledge of German, it is a bit easier as you can commence your studies with us at any time and join a class which is already running.

-We have 2 semesters each year and each semester is divided up into 2 terms (so 4 terms all up in a year).
+We have 2 semesters each year and each semester is divided up into 2 terms (so 4 terms per year).

 Example: Level A1

 A1 consists of A1.1 (Beginners 1) and A1.2 (Beginners 2).
 Beginners 1 and Beginners 2 each run for 1 semester (i.e. 2 terms).
-So to complete the level A1, you would study for 2 semesters with us.
-The books you are buying for this course, will last you for the whole year (you won't have to buy new books for Beginners 2 after you completed Beginners 1).
+So, to complete the level A1, you would study with us for 2 semesters.
+The textbooks you are buying for this course will last you for the whole year (you won't have to buy new books for Beginners 2 after you completed Beginners 1).